oracle-livelabs/security/database/advanced/intro/intro-avdf.md

 You may now [proceed to the lab](#next).

+### Objectives

+This Hands-On Labs give you an opportunity to learn how to leverage **Oracle Database Security Central** to improve security posture of fleet of Oracle databases.

 ## Acknowledgements
 - **Author** - Angeline Dhanarani, Database Security PM
 - **Contributors** - Angeline Dhanarani, Nazia Zaidi, Rene Fontcha